frontendbabel/frontendbabel.github.com/src/documents/articles/css-sprites-with-gulp/index.html.md

 x_
 While working with one large project, my colleague and I were thinking about how to automate building the CSS sprites.
 Before, we used to build them manually or with different online services which anyway took a lot of time.
-Also, by that time we already used Gulp to build the project and so were looking for a gulp-friendlt solution for sprites.
+Also, by that time we already used Gulp to build the project and so were looking for a gulp-friendly solution for sprites.

 Initially we were choosing from different variants: